 Due to the nature of auto body repair, most training programs must be completed on campus so that students can receive hands-on experience.
 However, there are a select number of diploma programs in auto body repair and mechanics available online.
 Students can learn about basic maintenance techniques, ignition systems, automotive safety and engine controls.
-Those taking an online program usually need to participate in auto repair practical components on their own time.
+Those taking a fully online program usually need to complete auto repair practical components on their own time.
 Some programs help train students for Automotive Service of Excellence certification exams.

 Diploma Programs for Auto Body Repair Technicians